cmantuano/askdata-docs/docs/how-to-create-a-data-card.md

 Hit save and the component will be updated according to your preferences.

 # Chart
-This component allows you to show your results in a chart without writing a single line fo code.
+This component allows you to show your results in a chart without writing a single line of code.
 We have different types of charts available.

 <p align="center">
   <img src="media/chart.PNG" style="max-width:500px" />